SIOP International Research and Collaboration (IRC) Small Grant

 The IRC Small Grant can be used in conjunction with other funding for a larger scale project.
 If this is the case, the proposal should describe the scope of the entire project, the entire budget, and the portion of the budget for which SIOP grant money will be spent.

 Criteria for Selecting Award Winners

 The following criteria will be used to evaluate each proposal:

 - The grant must involve an international/global research partnership between different cultures and/or continents.

-All grant award recipients will be required to deliver a final report to SIOP within 1 year of the date of the award.
-Awardees should be aware that a synopsis of their research will be placed on the SIOP Web site.
+All grant recipients will be required to deliver a final report to SIOP within 1 year of the date of the grant.
+Recipients should be aware that a synopsis of their research will be placed on the SIOP Web site.
 This synopsis will be of such a nature so as not to preclude subsequent publication of the research.
 It is strongly encouraged that the results of the research be submitted for presentation at the annual SIOP conference.

 Format of the Proposal